The Sims: Legacy

-Cancelled film
+Film

 A live-action drama film based upon the franchise was announced in 2007.
-The Sims film rights had been purchased by 20th Century Fox in the same year.
-It was to be written by Brian Lynch and produced by John Davis.
-However, the film remained in development hell for a number of years.
-In 2019, following Disney's acquisition of 21st Century Fox's assets, the film along with numerous video game-based movies in development at Fox were cancelled.
+Film rights to The Sims had been purchased by 20th Century Fox in the same year.
+It was to be written by Brian Lynch and produced by John Davis, and the film remained in development hell for a number of years.
+In 2019, following the acquisition of 21st Century Fox by Disney, the film along with numerous other video game-based movies in development at Fox were canceled.

+In April 2020, it was announced a live action film of The Sims and SimCity were in development at Legendary Entertainment, with the latter having the script be penned by Mike Rosillio.

+In March 2024, it was announced that LuckyChap Entertainment and Vertigo Entertainment are set to produce a Sims film with Kate Herron as director and co-writer alongside Briony Redman.
+This was further confirmed by EA in September 2024, who announced that the film will be produced in collaboration with Amazon MGM Studios.
+EA vice president and general manager of The Sims Kate Gorman cited Barbie (2023) as an inspiration, stating that they want to "make an impact the size of something like a Barbie movie".
+Margot Robbie, who starred in Barbie, is a co-founder of LuckyChap Entertainment.

 Reality television show

 EA, in partnership with Turner Sports and BuzzFeed, created The Sims Spark'd, a four-episode reality competition television show that premiered on the TBS network on July 17, 2020.
 The series, filmed from December 9 to 14, 2019, features 12 contestants, selected from those known to feature The Sims in their online gaming channels, tasked with challenges within The Sims 4 to create characters and stories following the challenge's themes and limitations.
-Each competitors' creation is judged by a panel consisting of YouTube personality Kelsey Impicciche, singer and songwriter Tayla Parx, and EA Maxis developer Dave Miotke, with the finalist winning a US$100,000 prize.
+Each competitors creation is judged by a panel consisting of YouTube personality Kelsey Impicciche, singer and songwriter Tayla Parx, and EA Maxis developer Dave Miotke, with the finalist winning a US$100,000 prize.
 The show is hosted by American Idol season 14 finalist Rayvon Owen.